thedoggybrad/real-esrgan-gui-lite-models-only/README.md

 ## Introduction

 This application uses Real-ESRGAN's portable executable file ([Real-ESRGAN-ncnn-vulkan](https://github.com/xinntao/Real-ESRGAN-ncnn-vulkan)) to upscale images with extremely high quality.
 It is written in Python and provides an user-friendly GUI with Tkinter.
+<br><br>
+This specific configuration of Real-ESRGAN was created because my NVIDIA GeForce GT1030 4GB SDDR4 cannot run the more heavy upscaling models.

 Available Models:
 * 4xLSDIRCompactC3